ayushgptaa/ayushgptaa/README.md

-### I make building by day and things for web at night!!!
+### I make buildings by day and things for web at night!!!

 - 🌱 I’m currently learning everything
 - 🥅 2020 Goals: Contribute more to Open Source projects